phase2/generator-outrigger-drupal/README.md

-# Yo P2! � the Phase2 Site Generator
+# Outrigger Drupal

-> Yeoman generator that weaves together multiple generators, tools, and Phase2 best practices to kick off Drupal projects in style.
+> Yeoman generator that weaves together Outrigger with other best-in-class tools for your Drupal project.

-This is an umbrella [Yeoman](http://yeoman.io/) generator that asks questions, then passes the answers to multiple "child" generators that handle their own aspect of the scaffolding.
-As the name implies, this generator focuses on Phase2 practices, where some of the other generators in use are focused on broader industry best practices.
+This is an umbrella [Yeoman](http://yeoman.io/) generator that asks questions, then passes the answers to multiple "child" generators that handle their own aspect of project scaffolding.
+As the name implies, this generator focuses on Outrigger practices, where some of the other generators in use are focused on broader industry best practices.

 ## Installation & Usage